-- Dress shorts, jams, or hemmed cut-offs may be worn; no fringed shorts or shorts with holes, or frayed cut-offs shall be permitted. - All pants and shorts are to be worn at the waist.
+- Dress shorts, jams, or hemmed cut-offs may be worn; no fringed shorts or shorts with holes, or frayed cut-offs shall be permitted.
+Pajamas/pajama pants are not allowed. - All pants and shorts are to be worn at the waist.
 No sagging is permitted. - No halter-tops or exposed midriffs will be allowed; overalls are not to be worn without shirts.
-Midriff will be considered covered when the top reaches the waistband of the pants or shorts when sitting, or when the student is standing with arms raised above the head. - No offensive wording, slogans, pictures, sexually explicit phrases or innuendo, alcohol, or tobacco advertising on clothing are allowed.
+Midriff will be considered covered when the top reaches the waistband of the pants or shorts when sitting, or when the student is standing with arms raised above the head. - No offensive wording, slogans, pictures, sexually explicit phrases or innuendos, racially insensitive (confederate flag, swastika, etc.) alcohol, or tobacco advertising on clothing are allowed.